github/VisualStudio/README.md

 # GitHub Extension for Visual Studio

-## Notices

-### If you are having issues with the installer, please read

-If you need to upgrade, downgrade, or uninstall the extension, and are having problems doing so, refer to this issue: https://github.com/github/VisualStudio/issues/1394 which details common problems and solutions when using the installer.

-### The location of the submodules has changed as of 31-01-2017

-If you have an existing clone, make sure to run `git submodule sync` to update your local clone with the new locations for the submodules.

 ## About

 The GitHub Extension for Visual Studio provides GitHub integration in Visual Studio 2015 and newer.